 There is also a careers area in Student Services that students can visit with prior arrangement.

 We also host a Careers Fair for all students (plus parents/carers) from Years 7 to 13, every two years which involves around 40 employers and educators from both regional and national organisations offering advice and information on apprenticeships, work, Higher and Further Education and Gap Years.

 A summary of the specific Curriculum provision for Careers is outlined below:

 In KS3 students will be learning about employability skills and using these a variety of ways in their lessons.
 They look at options choices and possible future careers

 All Year 10 students attend a one day enrichment event.
 This event is specifically aimed at preparation for applying for jobs and college placements plus interview preparation and techniques.
 This includes a mock interview and debriefing session with contacts from local industry and the wider school community.

 All students in Year 10 complete one week of work experience, to develop a greater understanding of the world of work and identify the links between the skills used and developed in school, and those necessary in the workplace.
 Bishop Ramsey School has an excellent reputation among local employers for the high level of maturity and commitment of our students on work experience.

 In Year 11, students are prepared for making successful applications to post-16 opportunities.
-All students in Year 11 complete a questionnaire concerning their interests and possible career / further education pathway.
-This data is then used to target students for group interviews and subject information sessions with our independent careers advisor.
+All students in Year 11 complete a questionnaire concerning their interests and possible career/further education pathway.
+This data is then used to target students for group interviews and subject information sessions with our independent Careers Advisor.

 In January / February students have an interview with a senior member of school staff to help them prepare for options post-16.
-They have a number of talks to help them prepare for their post-16 choices.